psx95/learning-go/concurrency/channels.md

 // buffered channels
 var ch_b = make(chan string, 1) // the second parameter is the buffer capacity for messages

-// If ch_b is used in the send function, the send() function will not block till the reciever is ready,
+// If ch_b is used in the send function, the send() function will not block till the receiver is ready,
-// instead, the send function immmediately exists since the channel can hold 1 message internally in its
+// instead, the send function immediately exists since the channel can hold 1 message internally in its
 // internal buffer.
 // On the receiver side, things work similarly, since there is already a message on the internal buffer,
-// the gorouting receives the messages from the buffer and completes.
+// the goroutine receives the messages from the buffer and completes.
-// This decouples the sending side of the channel from the recieving side of the channel.
+// This decouples the sending side of the channel from the receiving side of the channel.
 ```
-#### Directional and undirectional channels
+#### Directional and non-directional channels

-So far, the code samples and discussion above has to do with undirectional channels.
-Undirectional channels allow us to send, as well as receive messages from the same channel.
+So far, the code samples and discussion above has to do with non-directional channels.
+Non-directional channels allow us to send, as well as receive messages from the same channel.

-The undirectional nature of channels can sometimes lead to code that is unclear or hard to read which can often increase the chances of introducing bugs in the program since the channels maybe used incorrectly.
+The non-directional nature of channels can sometimes lead to code that is unclear or hard to read which can often increase the chances of introducing bugs in the program since the channels maybe used incorrectly.
 To prevent such situations, Go allow us to use directional channels.

-Directional channels work only one-way - by making a channel a directional channel, we force it to either be a send-only channel or be a receive-only cahnnel.
+Directional channels work only one-way - by making a channel a directional channel, we force it to either be a send-only channel or be a receive-only channel.
 This leads to more readable code as the intent of the channel is clear.
-Additionaly, receiving on a send-only channel or sending to a receive-only channel leads to a compile-time error.
+Additionally, receiving on a send-only channel or sending to a receive-only channel leads to a compile-time error.

 The following code snippet shows how to create directional channels: